 There are so many fun things to be learned from nursery rhymes with your preschoolers.
 Keep reading to discover lots of fun nursery rhyme songs, snack ideas, nursery rhyme crafts, and no-prep printables to make it easy.
 You’re going to love these preschool nursery rhyme activities!

 A child’s ability to rhyme is a great indicator of how easy it will be for them to learn to read.
 If your preschoolers can rhyme easily, they’re set up for reading success!
-You can help your preschoolers explore rhyme and rhythm with nursery rhymes.
-There are all kinds of fun nursery rhyme songs to sing together.
+You can help your preschoolers explore rhyme and rhythm with nursery rhymes lyrics and songs.
+There are all kinds of fun nursery rhymes songs to sing together.

-Plus, songs are good for your child’s brain development.
+Plus, nursery rhymes lyrics are good for your child’s brain development.
 Singing songs with your preschoolers is a fun way to build listening and comprehension skills too.
 Check out some of our favorite nursery rhyme songs to sing together:

 - The Itsy Bitsy Spider